neondatabase/website/content/docs/guides/datadog.md

 ## Import the Neon dashboard

-As part of the integration, Neon provides a JSON configuration file that you can import into Datadog to start with a pre-built dashboard based on Neon metrics.
+As part of the integration, Neon provides a JSON configuration file that you can import into Datadog to start with a pre-built dashboard based on a subset of Neon metrics.

 ![neon dashboard in datadog](/docs/guides/neon-dashboard-datadog.png)